gnuhhung317/vdt_github/README.md

 BikeShare

 ### Description
-This project is to learn about git and github commands
+This project is to analyzes bikeshare data in three major US cities: Chicago, New York, and Washington, based on CSV files containing historical data.

 ### Files used
 chicago.csv